rswift/naked-go/README.md

 # Background
 Endeavouring to scratch (pun intended) an itch, by running an AWS Lambda function, written in Go, in a scratch (so OS-less) container.
 This repo contains a couple of files

-> [!TIP]
-> This has been created by an idiot who should rarely be trusted with anything sharper than a butter knife, proceed with caution...
+> 💡 This has been created by an idiot who should rarely be trusted with anything sharper than a butter knife, proceed with caution...

 # Files 💾
 ### main.go